lauracondon/pands-project2021/README.md

 2. [Visual Studio Code](https://code.visualstudio.com/)- a desktop code editor

 To run simply:
-1. Clone the repository to your machine by following the steps in Gitgub's [guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+1. Clone the repository to your machine by following the steps in Github's [guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 Note that you will also need to download [Git Bash](https://git-scm.com/downloads).

     **OR**